rosebaesj/rosebaesj.github.io/index.md

 I have certification in Korea actuary since 2018.

-I am familiar with several programming languages, including Python, R, C++, Matlab, and Java, and I usually utilize them for research.
+I am familiar with several programming languages, including Python, R, C++, Matlab, and Java, and I usually use them in my research.

 I run [ML-Theory-Korea](https://mltheory-korea.github.io/) with my colleagues.
-Feel free to mail me.
+Feel free to email me.